 Click on image to enlarge

 Such a comprehensive information picture is not currently available and often, only well-resourced States are able to even contemplate the type of detailed investigation needed to establish it.
 Therefore, bearing in mind that the key aim of the Global Record is to prevent deter and eliminate IUU fishing, the information picture that it will facilitate will vastly improve sector transparency and will:

 Overall, the Global Record reduces the opportunity to engage in IUU fishing by making illegal activity more obvious.
 In turn this will enable key decision-makers across the fisheries sector to react in a timely fashion and ensure that illegal products do not find their way into the legitimate market place.

-In the 2012 edition of "The State of World Fisheries and Aquaculture" the total number of fishing vessels in the world was estimated to be about 4.36 million vessels in 2010 a value similar to the previous estimates.
-The fleet in Asia was the largest, consisting of 3.18 million vessels accounting for 73 percent of the global fleet, followed by Africa (11 percent), Latin America and the Caribbean (8 percent), North America (3 percent) and Europe (3 percent).
+In the 2014 edition of "The State of World Fisheries and Aquaculture" the total number of fishing vessels in the world was estimated to be about 4.72 million in 2012.
+The fleet in Asia was the largest, consisting of 3.23 million vessels accounting for 68 percent of the global fleet, followed by Africa (16 percent), Latin America and the Caribbean (8 percent), North America (2.5 percent) and Europe (2.3 percent).